niieani/gpt-tokenizer/README.md

 // Check if text is within the token limit
 // returns false if the limit is exceeded, otherwise returns the actual number of tokens (truthy value) const withinTokenLimit = isWithinTokenLimit(text, tokenLimit)

+// Example chat:
+const chat = [
+  { role: 'system', content: 'You are a helpful assistant.' }, { role: 'assistant', content: 'gpt-tokenizer is awesome.' }, ]

+// Encode chat into tokens
+const chatTokens = encodeChat(chat)

+// Check if chat is within the token limit const chatWithinTokenLimit = isWithinTokenLimit(chat, tokenLimit)

 // Encode text using generator for (const tokenChunk of encodeGenerator(text)) {